Uriopass/Egregoria/README.md

 Egregoria is a simulation of modern day society, from the bottom-up.
 Each individual has its own thought model, meaning every action has its importance and influences the environment.
-Egregoria is not a video game, but rather a live artwork.
-The world itself won't be generated or created by the user, but is part of the project.
-That way, the focus is on the world itself and not on the tools to build it.

 #### Why Egregoria ?